Federalist Era: Neutrality

 International affairs, especially the French Revolution and the subsequent war between Britain and France, decisively shaped American politics in 1793–1800, and threatened to entangle the nation in potentially devastating wars.
-Britain joined the War of the First Coalition after the 1793 execution of King Louis XVI of France.
+Britain joined the War of the First Coalition after the 1793 execution of Louis XVI, the King of France.
 Louis XVI had been decisive in helping America achieve independence, and his death horrified many in the United States.
 Federalists warned that American republicans threatened to replicate the excesses of the French Revolution, and successfully mobilized most conservatives and many clergymen.
 The Democratic-Republicans, many of whom were strong Francophiles, largely supported the French Revolution.
 Some of these leaders began backing away from support of the Revolution during the Reign of Terror, but they continued to favor the French over the British.
 The Republicans denounced Hamilton, Adams, and even Washington as friends of Britain, as secret monarchists, and as enemies of the republican values.

 In 1793, French ambassador Edmond Charles Genêt (known as Citizen Genêt) arrived in the United States.
 He systematically mobilized pro-French sentiment and encouraged Americans to support France's war against Britain and Spain.
 Genêt funded local Democratic-Republican Societies that attacked Federalists.
 He hoped for a favorable new treaty and for repayment of the debts owed to France.
 Acting aggressively, Genêt outfitted privateers that sailed with American crews under a French flag and attacked British shipping.
 He tried to organize expeditions of Americans to invade Spanish Louisiana and Spanish Florida.
 When Secretary of State Jefferson told Genêt he was pushing American friendship past the limit, Genêt threatened to go over the government's head and rouse public opinion on behalf of France.
 Even Jefferson agreed this was blatant foreign interference in domestic politics.
 Genêt's extremism seriously embarrassed the Jeffersonians and cooled popular support for promoting the French Revolution and getting involved in its wars.
 Recalled to Paris for execution, Genêt kept his head and instead went to New York, where he became a citizen and married the daughter of Governor Clinton.
 Jefferson left office, ending the coalition cabinet and allowing the Federalists to dominate.